-You don't need music to start creating content online, but if you do want to use music in your videos, then you need royalty-free music.
+You don't need music to start creating content online, but if you do end up using music in your videos, then you need royalty-free music.
 There are several paid music services and lots of free options online, including the very own YouTube free audio library.

 The two platforms that we're gonna be talking about today are Artlist & Epidemic Sound.
-There's another known royalty-free music platform out there, but I don't have experience using any of those.
+There are other known royalty-free music platforms out there, but I don't have experience using any of those.

 These services are a great way to raise your production value and the overall quality of your videos.
-But there's a lot of variables that we need to consider before investing in one of these services, Things like:
+But there are a lot of variables that we need to consider before investing in one of these services, Things like: